 - Place the rear of the base on top of the plunger and slightly insert it.

 - Fill halfway with boiling water and set aside for 20 seconds.

 - Wait 1.5 minutes after filling the chamber.

 - Screw the filter and place your cup upside down on top of the filter after 2 minutes.

 - Turn the Aeropress over and press down slowly on the plunger.

 2. French Press

 The French Press is a great option for on the go because it can be made in the morning without your having to stare at the maker and wait for it to finish.
 It is also very easy to clean as it comes apart completely.
-The French Press was initially designed for travelers as its use is very straightforward, and cleaning is also a breeze.
+According to The Better Sip, the French Press was initially designed for travelers as its use is very straightforward, and cleaning is also a breeze.
 You can find a French press at most hotels or hostels as well, so finding one is fairly easy.

 How to make it: